aghast/lbac-python/ch04/more-expressions.md

 sensible, than "a + -b" or "-b + a".

-In this case, why not move the unary from the highest precedence to the lowestr?.
+In this case, why not move the unary from the highest precedence to the lowest?
 Instead of allowing a negative sign in front of every term, why not allow at most one negative sign, right at the front of an expression.
 Everything else can be handled by changing add to subtract, or subtract to add, or by wrapping parens around a sub-expression.